 The incidental costs of acquisition may be deductible when calculating any gain or loss on the disposal of the property.
 Such fees must be incurred wholly and exclusively for the purpose of the acquisition of the asset, and must fall into one or other of the following categories:

-In addition to the relevant taxes, costs include the fees of professional advisers and notary's fees.
-Notary's fees are mostly set by law and are related to the value of the transaction within a maximum and minimum range.
+In addition to the relevant taxes, costs include the fees of professional advisors and notary’s fees.
+Notary’s fees are mostly set by law and are related to the value of the transaction within a maximum and minimum range.

 Notary's fees will be incurred but can usually be negotiated.
 Other costs include the fees of professional advisors.